Salutations45/expr-eval/README.md

 math-oriented alternative to using JavaScript’s `eval` function for mathematical expressions.

-It has built-in support for common math operators and functions.
+It has built-in support for the most common math operators and functions.
 Additionally, you can add your own JavaScript functions.
 Expressions can be evaluated directly, or compiled into native JavaScript functions.

 Installation
 -------------------------------------